Credit Karma: History

-In May 2019, Credit Karma expanded into the United Kingdom by acquiring the customers of Noddle, a credit reporting service, from TransUnion.
+In May 2019, Credit Karma expanded into the United Kingdom by acquiring Noddle, a credit reporting service, from TransUnion.

 In December 2020, Intuit acquired Credit Karma for approximately $7.1 billion.
 The acquisition faced delays due to a DOJ antitrust lawsuit.
 To address these concerns, Credit Karma agreed to divest its free tax preparation service, Credit Karma Tax, which competed directly with Intuit's TurboTax product.

-That same month, Credit Karma announced that it was moving its headquarters across San Francisco Bay from San Francisco to Oakland.
+That same month, Credit Karma announced that it was moving its headquarters from San Francisco to Oakland.

 In August 2021, Credit Karma reached an agreement with NBA franchise Houston Rockets to have the company's name appear on the team's jerseys beginning in the 2021 season.

 In September 2022, the Federal Trade Commission (FTC) ordered Credit Karma to pay its users $3 million for "false claims" that impacted their credit scores.
-Nearly one-thirds of pre-approved users who applied for credit cards were eventually denied following a credit check, costing their time and a negative impact to their credit score.
+Nearly one-third of pre-approved users who applied for credit cards were eventually denied following a credit check, costing their time and a negative impact to their credit score.
 Credit Karma reached a settlement with the FTC and stated that the company is paid only when users are approved for products like credit cards.

 In November 2023, Intuit announced that the financial service Mint would be shut down and integrated with Credit Karma in January 2024.

 A May 2025 Fox Business article highlighted the Southwest Public Policy Institute’s study "Swipe Right".
 The report found that platforms like Credit Karma, NerdWallet, and LendingTree expand access to credit by helping consumers compare financial products more effectively.

 Products and services

 Credit Karma provides free credit scores and credit reports in the United States, Canada and United Kingdom from national credit bureaus TransUnion and Equifax, alongside daily credit monitoring from TransUnion.
 Unlike Equifax and Experian, Credit Karma are also a credit broker.

 Credit Karma also provides identity theft protection and credit tools, such as a Credit Score Simulator which simulates the effect of potential financial actions on a user's credit score; and tailored recommendations for credit cards and personal loans.

 Credit Karma Tax, its free United States tax filing service, was announced in December 2016.
 Credit Karma Tax does not participate in the Free File Alliance, and so is not bound by its requirements to restrict eligibility for free filing.
-The company's primary competitors in this area are TurboTax (also owned by Intuit), TaxAct, and H&R Block.
 In November 2020, Square, Inc. announced it was acquiring Credit Karma Tax for $50 million and would make it a part of its Cash App unit.